thiblahute/meson-website/Cheat-sheet.md

 The coverage report can be found in the meson-logs subdirectory.

-## Using Clang and the static analyzer ##
+## Using the static analyzer ##

 Clang comes with a selection of analysis tools such as the [address sanitizer](http://clang.llvm.org/docs/AddressSanitizer.html).
-They are enabled by adding a few compiler flags.
-In addition we set the compiler to clang, though the sanitizers work with recent GCC versions, too.
+They are enabled by adding a few compiler flags (requires a relatively recent GCC or Clang).

 First we set up meson.

-    CC=clang CFLAGS='-fsanitize=address -fno-omit-frame-pointer' meson ..
+    CFLAGS='-fsanitize=address -fno-omit-frame-pointer' meson ..

 This example uses only plain C. For C++ you would set the variables <tt>CXX</tt> and <tt>CXXFLAGS</tt>, respectively.

 After this you just compile your code and run the test suite.
 Address sanitizer will abort executables which have errors so they show up as test failures.

+## Using Clang static analyzer ##

+The clang compiler comes with a static analysis tool which is invoked by compiling the application via a wrapper command.
+We will generate this report in a custom build directory and clean it up afterwards so no build artifacts remain lingering anywhere.
+This is achieved by running the following commands in the root of the source directory.

+    mkdir uniquedirname
+    mkdir uniquedirname
+    scan-build meson ..
+    scan-build ninja
+    cd ..
+    rm -rf uniquedirname

+The static analysis report will be found in the <tt>/tmp</tt> subdirectory, though you can forward it somewhere else if you prefer.